Discussion

 • The present results are consistent with Author et al.’s (year) work that deals with…

-• Whereas past researchers have found… (citation; citation; citation), the present study has shown…
+• Whereas past researchers have found… (citation), the present study has shown…

 • These results represent the first direct demonstration of…